framework7io/framework7-website/README.md

 gulp tasks list

 - `gulp server`: run website on local server
-- `gulp jade`: build jade files to html
+- `gulp pug`: build jade files to html
 - `gulp less`: build less files to css
 - `gulp build`: build both jade and less files

 By default all static resources refer to CDN host.
 To use local resources (for dev purpose only), you can call same gulp tasks with ` -local` argument
-- `gulp jade -local`: build jade files to html and use local resources instead of CDN
+- `gulp pug -local`: build jade files to html and use local resources instead of CDN
 - `gulp build -local`: build jade and less files use local resources instead of CDN
 - `gulp server -local`: run website on local server and use local resoureses with next builds